myrtam/CANNR/README.md

-This is the CANNR TM analytics container building tool for converting R and Python code into microservices.
+This is the CANNR <sup>TM</sup> analytics container building tool for converting R and Python code into microservices.
 The CANNR tool takes functions in R and Python source files and creates scalable containerized microservices that expose things like models and calculations so that they may be easily consumed by software